How to Paint a Ceiling

 It’s Dirtier Than You Think

 The ceiling is a room’s fifth wall, and it can grow very dirty over time.
 If there’s a smoker at your residence, the smoke rises to the ceiling.
 Inevitably, it creates an unsightly stain on this wall.
 Ceilings on the top floor can suffer from roof leaks, while ones on lower floors can stain due to sink and tub leaks on the floor above.
 Take a long look at your ceiling, and you’ll discover it’s likely in need of a paint job.
+But before you paint a ceiling, you’ll have to clean it and make sure there’s no structural damage.

 Pick the Right Tools

-Work the Edges
+Work Those Edges

 Start with the hard part.
 Once you finish painting the edges, the rest of the job is a breeze.
 This is when you should apply the painter’s tape to protect the walls you aren’t painting.
 Also, if you have a ceiling fan or anything else hanging from the ceiling, remove it before painting.